 Choosing between Plus500 or City Index custom platforms is a case of personal preference.
 We are impressed with City Index Web Trader platform because it all the charts, timeframes and indicators the majority of traders will require and is built to HTML5 meaning faster speeds and therefore less slippage.

 The above table shows the range of available CFDs each broker offers along with a sample of CFD.
-The tables also show maximum leverage and typically required margin, these, however, may vary for each individual asset traded.
+The tables also show maximum leverage and typically required margin, however, these may vary for each individual asset traded.
 For example, BitCoin offers leverage of 2:1 up to 45 contracts and after this 1:1 for each contract.
-Ethereum also offers 2:1 but this is up to 215 contracts and 1:1 thereafter.
-Some points to note:
+Ethereum also offers 2:1, but this is up to 215 contracts and 1:1 thereafter.

 Plus500, on the other hand, don’t charge a commission for trading share CFDs.

 It is interesting to note that Plus500 doesn’t offer phone contact with their customer services.
-If you desire human interaction for you support then City Index will be a better option for you.
+If you desire human interaction for your support, then City Index will be a better option for you.

 Research and Education:

 Plus500 offers little in the way of research tools.
 Research tools are valued by traders as it can help them makes the right trading decisions in order to be profitable.
 Many of City Index’s research tools are powered by Trading Central.
 This company specialises in providing award-winning analysis and pattern recognition tools that help traders better participate in financial markets.

 As you can see Plus 500 don’t offer Education tools.
 City Index, however, offers a wealth of educational resources.

 City Index offers a training course that will teach you all about training strategy.
 This course is valued at $5000 and is developed by TECHFX TRADERS.
 The course covers 3 difference modules “including forex”, “learn to trade” and “How to trade like a pro”